DanaEilam/Price-Elasticity-ML-Project/README.md

 <br>More information is availble on their website: https://www.ogentech.com/

 The main goal was to examine the possibility of using machine learning tools in the company's work.
-<ins>In the project terms, the goal is to examine the effectiveness of machine learning models in the field of price optimization.</ins>
+<ins>In the project terms, the goal was to examine the effectiveness of machine learning models in the field of price optimization.</ins>

 # Project steps